Review was updated on 4th March, 2021

 The app also supports Google’s Chromecast (and Chromecast-enabled TVs).
 You can stream the high-quality video this service offers directly to a screen that can show it off properly.
 If you’re a fan of series airing on Nine’s extra channels, we’d recommend you give this app a try as an alternative way of watching; with higher quality than what you’d get on regular TV.

 Ten’s veteran streaming app Tenplay is one of the longest-serving of them all.
 And while it’s never been all that great in terms of picture quality, the organisation of the service and apps has come a long way.
 Currently, you’re getting a lean, fast app that lets you find the show you want to watch seamlessly.
-And if you’re a fan of Ten’s flagship show Masterchef, there’s four full seasons here to view completely free any time you like – 247 episodes, to be precise – plus extras!
+And if you’re a fan of Ten’s flagship show Masterchef, there’s all twelve full seasons here to view completely free any time you like – 796 episodes, to be precise – plus 922 extras!

-There’s no user accounts or logins to deal with iView – not with the apps, anyway.
-On the web site, you can sign in with a free ABC account to keep track of your favourite shows and where you’re up to.
-But the smartphone and tablet apps are a little smarter than that, saving your watch list and show progress based on the unique ID of your device.
+There’s no requirement for a user account to use ABC iView – but with the apps now supporting the same account as the web site version, it’s worthwhile to use one to keep track of your favourite shows and where you’re up to.
 That means you can download the app, add a bunch of shows to your personal watch list, and there they’ll stay – seemingly forever, unless you choose to remove them.
 We’ve got shows on the iOS iView app here that have remained on the watch list for many years.
 You know when you fire up the app that the latest episodes of the shows you want to see right now are going to be right there for you without hassle.

 The apps are also blazingly fast.
 On a modern smartphone or tablet, that’s a given with all the free-to-air streaming apps, but iView is a cut above.
 Running it on an ancient iPad 2, it’s just as fast and responsive as it is on this year’s smartphones.
 The ABC’s app developers know their stuff well.
 And even as they add features the app never, ever gets bogged down.

 The biggest complaint people have had with iView is the picture quality.
 For many years it was below standard definition, largely to try to keep costs under control.
-Lately, though, they’ve added a high quality option to apps on some platforms (such as PS4 and Apple TV) that delivers pretty decent picture quality, and HD is coming down the track.
+Lately, though, they’ve moved to using 720p high definition on most current shows and on most devices.
 Chromecast is supported.

 If you watch the ABC’s broadcasts you know they push iView pretty heavily, and there’s a lot of content available to stream.
 This includes complete seasons of shows before they even air on the network, exclusive to the app.
 It’s a must-have freebie that any fan of Australian television can’t be without.

-Taking in content from their main channel along with sub-channels Viceland and NITV, SBS’s excellent On Demand service has been growing strong in recent years.
-The video quality of its streams is getting progressively better – it’s now close to full HD.
+Taking in content from their main channel along with sub-channels Viceland, World Movies, SBS Food and NITV, SBS’s excellent On Demand service has been growing strong in recent years.
+The video quality of its streams is getting progressively better – it’s now usually in 720p HD.
 Plus, the app is unique in its emphasis on a library of content, especially movies.
 There are hundreds of films available to stream for free on the service.
 And if you’re interested in the less mainstream side of cinema, there’s so much to watch you’ll be occupied for months.